Dick Schneider

-Derk "Dick" Schneider (21 March 1948 – 26 July 2025) was a Dutch footballer who played as a defender.
+Derk "Dick" Schneider (21 March 1948 in Deventer – 26 July 2025 in Arnhem) was a Dutch footballer who played as a defender.
 He made his professional debut at Go Ahead and also played for Feyenoord, Vitesse and Wageningen.

 Club career

 Born in Deventer, Schneider started playing football at local amateur side Sallandia before joining professional neighbors Go Ahead.
 He went on to score 29 goals in 232 games for them during several different spells.
 Between 1970 and 1978 he would accumulate over 260 matches (58 goals) for Rotterdam powerhouse Feyenoord, winning the league title in his first season at the club and adding one in 1974 as well as the 1974 UEFA Cup.

 International career

 Schneider made his debut for the Oranje in May 1972 friendly match against Peru and earned a total of 11 caps, scoring 2 goals.
 His final international was an October 1974 friendly against Switzerland.
 Nicknamed Knakkie, he rejected the chance to go to the 1974 FIFA World Cup after an alleged dispute over money.